#CathyVoganSPK ===> Media artist, citizen journalist, editor of thing2thing.com

-THING2THING (T2T) is a site created by Australian artist and citizen journalist Cathy Vogan in December 2010, to show-case the work and research of independent artists and writers about Wikileaks & Freedom of Speech.
-After 2 years, T2T is read in 144 countries, most widely in the US, with up to 5000 new users per week.
-China, Australia, Russia, Netherlands, Germany and “Nowhere” also like T2T a lot!
+THING2THING (T2T) was created by the Australian media artist and citizen journalist Cathy Vogan (CaTV) in December 2010, as a vehicle for mixed media creation and commentary about Freedom of Information and Social Justice.
+The audio visual material on this site has been mostly created by the author, and the editorial is strictly independent.
+T2T is now read in over 200 countries, most widely in the US and China, with up to 5000 new users per week.
+Australia, Russia, the Netherlands, Germany and “Nowhere” also like T2T a lot…

 THE WIKILEAKS TAPES

 24 films about the upstart Aussie start-up that changed the world!

 This edition is born of a self-funded project called ‘Did You Have Any Idea?’ by Australian artist and citizen journalist Cathy Vogan, on her travels across Australia and the US.
 The mission was to chat, in her own informal way, with high profile and grass-roots supporters of Wikileaks.

 Vogan’s interviewees include Professor Noam Chomsky, Daniel Ellsberg, Mary Kostakidis, John Pilger, Andrew Fowler, Jonathan Holmes, Julian Morrow, Julian (brief appearance) & Christine Assange, John Shipton, Senator Scott Ludlam, Nozomi Hayase & Rap News, Julian Burnside QC, Gary Lord (@jaraparilla), Michael Pierce SC, Spencer Zifcak, Larry Buttrose, Clark Stoeckley, John Penley, Andrew Partos, Gail Malone, Cassie Findley, Antony Loewenstein and Gary Kennedy.